Program for Students with Disabilities (PSD)

 Can Assessment Australia assessors conduct PSD assessments for Severe Behaviour Disorder or Autism Spectrum Disorder?

 No, Assessments Australia only conducts cognitive and speech and language assessments for the PSD categories of Intellectual Disability (ID) or Severe Language Disorder with Critical Educational Needs (SLD-CEN).

-Assessments for the purpose of supporting an application to the Program for Students with Disabilities (PSD) under Severe Behaviour Disorder or Autism Spectrum Disorder are best referred to the Student Support Services (SSS) team.
+Assessments for the purpose of supporting an application to the Program for Students with Disabilities (PSD) under Severe Behaviour Disorder or Autism Spectrum Disorder d be discussed with the school's Student Support Services (SSS) team.

 Where does Assessments Australia provide the PSD service?

 Assessments Australia (AA) is contracted by the Department of Education and Training (DET) to provide the assessment service for the Program for Students with Disabilities (PSD) across the state of Victoria.